Canon 200D vs Nikon D5

-Both the 200D and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the D5 have been discontinued, but can regularly be found used on ebay.
 The D5 was replaced by the Nikon D6, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Nikon D5 Manual.
+Further information on the features and operation of the 200D and D5 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Nikon D5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: